Rumbold of Buckingham: Hagiography

 Rumwold is reported to have been born in Walton Grounds, near King's Sutton in Northamptonshire, which was at that time part of the Mercian royal estates, possessing a court house and other instruments of government.
 The field in which he was born, where a chapel once stood on the supposed spot, may still be seen.
 King's Sutton parish church claims that its Saxon or Norman font may well have been the one where Rumwold was baptised.
 Rumwold was baptized by Bishop Widerin.

 There are two wells associated with his name: in Astrop, just outside King's Sutton, and at Brackley and Buckingham, where his relics once lay.
-Church dedications largely follow the missionary activity of Saint Wilfrid, who was the personal chaplain of King Alhfrith (source: Bede), but once spread as far as North Yorkshire, Lincoln, Essex and Dorset.
+Church dedications largely follow the missionary activity of Saint Wilfrid, but once spread as far as North Yorkshire, Lincoln, Essex and Dorset.

 Boxley Abbey in Kent had a famous statue of the saint.
 It was small and of a weight so small a child could lift it, but at times it supposedly became so heavy even strong people could not lift it.
 According to tradition, only those could lift it who had never sinned.
-Upon the Dissolution of the Monasteries in England, it was discovered that the statue was held by a wooden pin by an unseen person behind the statue.
+Upon the Dissolution of the Monasteries in England, it was discovered that the statue was held or released by a wooden pin by an unseen person behind the statue.

 In 2005, the former church of Saint Rumwold in Lincoln, which is now a college, erected a plaque to celebrate the connection.